 Wheel alignment is something that every car has to undergo after certain miles have been driven.
-From a birds-eye view, the wheels of your car might seem completely vertical even in cases where you already begin to notice the signs of misalignment, the reason being, it needs to be aligned according to the predefined angles specified by the manufacturer.
+From a birds-eye view, the wheels of your car might seem completely vertical even in cases where you already begin to notice the signs of misalignment, the reason being, that it needs to be aligned according to the predefined angles specified by the manufacturer.

 All four-wheelers have three angles associated with wheel alignment- Camber angle, caster angle, and toe angle.
 These angles can be either positive or negating, varying from manufacturer to model, and need to be aligned, the way they were designed for the best performance of your vehicle.